-MOMSnext is a group for mothers who have school-age kids (kids in Kindergarten through 5th grade).
+MOMSnext is a group for mothers who have school age kids (kids in Kindergarten through high school).
 As their children enter the school years, new challenges and issues arise for mothers, but their need for community and hope remains.
-For this reason we offer MOMSnext!
+For this reason, we offer MOMSnext!

 Membership and Meeting Fees

-To become a member of MOPS or MOMSnext, there is a one-time annual fee of $24.95 that goes directly to MOPS International to help cover administrative costs.
+To become a member of MOPS or MOMSnext, there is a one-time annual fee of $31.95 that goes directly to MOPS International to help cover administrative costs.
 There is also a meeting fee of $10 for each meeting that you attend, which goes to MOPS of Golden Hills Community Church.
-The meeting fee covers the costs of childcare (including our children's snacks and supplies), hospitality supplies (i.e plates, utensils, cups, tablecloths, etc.), speakers, and MOPS memberships for our mothers in need of scholarship.
+The meeting fee goes towards the costs of childcare (including our children's snacks and supplies), hospitality supplies (i.e. plates, utensils, cups, tablecloths, etc.), speakers, and MOPS meeting fees for our mothers in need of scholarship.

 Frequently Asked Questions